Benjamin Bussey: Personal life

 A bust of him at the Harvard Art Museums was made in 1830 by Shobal Vail Clevenger.
+The bust, which he commissioned, was later copied in marble in Italy.
+He also commissioned paintings of himself and his family by Gilbert Stewart.

+Bussey wrote an autobiography.
+He died on January 13, 1842.

 Career

-Bussey opened a gold and silversmith shop in Dedham, Massachusetts in 1778 where he made spurs, spoons, and other objects from metal.
+Bussey opened a gold and silversmith shop in Dedham in 1778 where he made spurs, spoons, and other objects from metal.
+To finance the endeavor, he received a $50 loan from his grandfather.
 He learned the trade from a Hessian soldier.
+According to his autobiography, his rule was "never to adulterate any metal and never to sell silverware inferior to [silver] dollars."
+Examples of his work, which include Neoclassical punchwork, can now be found in the collections of the Harvard Art Museums and the Dedham Museum and Archive.

 As his business on East Street prospered, he soon added general merchandise.
+He purchased the house where his shop was located and lived above it after less than a year of working in the trade.

 Between 1778 and 1790, Bussey accumulated $25,000 (roughly $700,000 in 2020 dollars).
 Bussey took the $25,000 he made to Boston in 1790 where he ran a shipping and trading company for 16 years at five different locations.
-He lived in a town house in the central part of the city.
+He lived in a mansion on Summer Street surrounded by large gardens.
+He also opened a store on State Street.
+Bussey's mercantile efforts expanded from furs to include sugar, flour, cotton, coffee, and other commodities that he traded with Europeans.
+The goods crossed the Atlantic on ships Bussey owned himself.
 As a businessman, he almost never accepted or asked for credit, preferring to operate in cash only.

-In 1806, at the age of 49, he retired as one of the richest men in New England to a life raising Merino sheep on a 300-acre farm in Roxbury.
-On his estate, which featured wallpaper views of Paris and French furniture, Bussey practiced scientific farming.
+He continued to buy up plots of land in Dedham, eventually totaling 45 acres around his home and 150 acres at Connecticut Corner.
+He also bought and sold land in Downtown Boston, and eventually amassed large holdings in Boston, Dedham, and Bangor, Maine.
+Bussey also had a number of other business interests, including a private bank.